 Rehab Offers a Way Out

 What causes alcoholism?
 More importantly, what treats it?
 Alcoholism treatment works.
-Inpatient treatment, in particular, is excellent for program participants in the advanced stages of an alcohol use disorder.
+Inpatient addiction treatment, in particular, is excellent for program participants in the advanced stages of an alcohol use disorder.
 Treatments include:

 Detoxification, which helps you withdraw from alcohol safely and without pain